raphaelquast/EOmaps/docs/api_basics.rst

 Using already existing figures / axes
 *************************************

-It is also possible to insert an EOmaps map into an existing figure or re-use an existing axes.
+It is also possible to insert an EOmaps map into an existing figure or reuse an existing axes.

   - To put a map on an existing figure, provide the figure-instance via ``m = Maps(f= <the figure instance>)``
   - To use an existing axes, provide the axes-instance via ``m = Maps(ax= <the axes instance>)``